Charged with a First-Offense DWI in Houston?

 Avoiding Jail Time in Houston

 In most cases when a person is convicted of Driving While Intoxicated for the first time, jail time is not the ultimate objective of the court.
-Therefore, the defendant may not have to serve jail time, but are given a jail sentence that’s suspended so long as they adhere to their probationary agreement, now referred to in Harris County, TX as Community Supervision.
+Therefore, the defendant may not have to serve jail time.
+The judge may allow a suspended jail sentence which will remain in place as long as the defendant adheres to their probationary agreement (which is now referred to in Harris County, TX as Community Supervision).

-The probationary period will last longer than would the jail sentence, but is better than losing your freedom.
-Usually probation terms last for one year except in special cases where it can be extended to a period of up to two years, or reduced to as little as six months.
+The probationary period will last longer than the alternative jail sentence but it is better than losing your freedom.
+Usually, probation terms have a duration of one year except in special cases where it can be extended to a period of up to two years, or reduced to as little as six months.

 Needless to say, following the conditions of the probation is a requirement of staying out of jail.
 The Harris County judge presiding over your case has the power to adjust the conditions of your probation as they see fit.
 If you violate the probationary directives at any point during the probationary term, even during the final throes of a lengthy period, the agreement can be revoked, forcing you to serve out the original jail sentence.